Hellseher/iwi/README.md

 The aim of IWI is to make tuning of Linux distribution more consistent.
-If you have your own dotfiles, necessary list of package you using constantly from distro to distro or you want to create a set of distro for specific purposes, you can use IWI.
+If you have your own dotfiles, necessary list of package you using constantly from distro to distro or you want to create a set of packages for specific purposes, you can use IWI.

-It's just a bash script with extra config files looks like a list of packages separated by sets.
+It's just a BASH script with extra config files looks like a list of packages separated by sets.
 Dots file and settings for your beloved editors and multiplexors.